timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART IX-ITEMS NOT DEDUCTIBLE/PART IX-ITEMS NOT DEDUCTIBLE.md

     * (A) such expense is described in paragraph (2), (3), (4), (7), (8), or (9) of subsection (e),

-    * (B) in the case of an employer who pays or reimburses moving expenses of an employee, such expenses are includible in the income of the employee under section 82, or
+    * (B) in the case of an employer who pays or reimburses moving expenses of an employee, such expenses are includible in the income of the employee under section 82,

     * (C) such expense is for food or beverages—